Danny Willems -- Work In Progress

 sudo umount /mnt/keystick

-4) Get the two UUIDs you need
+4) Grab the UUIDs

 sudo blkid -s UUID -o value /dev/nvme0n1p3

-# USB partition
+# the USB partition

 sudo blkid -s UUID -o value /dev/sdX1

-5) Edit /etc/crypttab (initramfs-tools style)
+5) Edit /etc/crypttab

 <name> UUID=<LUKS-UUID> /dev/disk/by-uuid/<USB-UUID>:/luks-keyfile luks,keyscript=passdev